lucas-ko/lucas-ko.github.io/_posts/2025-04-02-EntraID-Tokens-ADifferentLook.md

 nav-short: true
 author: Lukasz Kozubal
 ---

-# Entra ID tokens and cookies - a different perspective.

 No, I am not going to bore you to tears with another article on how refresh tokens, access tokens and session cookies work and how their implementation in Microsoft Entra ID looks like.<br>
 In this article, I would rather like to consider specific sub-types of refresh tokens and session cookies and under which circumstances can they be revoked (or not!).